 How different it is to observe a dog than to live with one day-after-day.
-My Border collie, Duncan, the subject of A Dog for All Seasons, had wonderful manners, an incredible vocabulary, and many human admirers because he readily empathized with people.
-Yet, when he felt sick, he would walk past the concrete-floored utility room, past the bathroom, and throw up on new, expensive carpet.
+My border collie, Duncan, the subject of A Dog for All Seasons, had wonderful manners, an incredible vocabulary, and many human admirers because he readily empathized with people.
+Yet, when he felt sick, he would walk past the concrete-floored utility room, past the bathroom, and throw up on a new, expensive carpet.

 4. Use animal characters to develop human characters.